SFMiner/TessOfHearts/docs/README.md

 - **Handwritten text integration** for authentic aesthetic
 - **Responsive design** for different screen sizes
 - **Debug information** for development and testing
+- **UI button accessibility** with proper mouse filter settings for input detection
+- **Consumption and crafting buttons** for item usage and heart repair
+- **Dynamic button enabling/disabling** based on available resources

 ---